fusioncharts/dev_centre_docs/advanced-charting/theme-manager/applying-themes.md

 A column 2D chart configured using the __carbon__ theme is shown below:

-{% embed_chart {"source": "advanced-charting-theme-manager-applying-themes-example-1.js", "id": "2"} %}
+{% embed_chart advanced-charting-theme-manager-applying-themes-example-1.js %}

 The complete data structure needed to render this chart is given below:

-{% embed_data {"source": "advanced-charting-theme-manager-applying-themes-example-1.js"} %}
+{% embed_data advanced-charting-theme-manager-applying-themes-example-1.js %}

 <p class="text-info">
 If you are using the XML data format for the chart, you can use the `theme` attribute within the `<chart>` element.
 For example, `<chart theme=”carbon”>`